icing/mod_md/README.md

 Such a domain will not be renewed by `mod_md` - unless you configure `MDRenewMode always` for it.
 But even then, the files you configured will be used as long as you do not remove them from the configuration.

-## How to Have Two Certs for One Hosts
+## How to Have Two Certs for One Host

 A feature new since version 2.3.0 is that you can have more than one certificate for a domain.
 Just configure more than one private key: